Swimm-Demo/cts-VB6-Projects/.swm/encrypting-and-saving-files-flow.zyeigrpp.sw.md

 </SwmSnippet>

-## Encrypting Data Blocks and Preparing Words
+## Encrypting data blocks and extracting words

 <SwmSnippet path="/HotelManagementSystem/Modules/clsBlowfish.cls" line="348">

 ---

-In <SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="348:4:4" line-data="Public Sub EncryptByte(byteArray() As Byte, Optional Key As String)">`EncryptByte`</SwmToken>, we prep the byte array (padding, random headers, etc.), then loop through it in 8-byte blocks.
-We call <SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="361:3:3" line-data="        Call GetWord(LeftWord, byteArray(), Offset)">`GetWord`</SwmToken> to pull out 4-byte words from the byte array, since the block cipher logic works on those, not on individual bytes.
+In <SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="348:4:4" line-data="Public Sub EncryptByte(byteArray() As Byte, Optional Key As String)">`EncryptByte`</SwmToken>, we prep the byte array with padding and random data, then start processing it in 8-byte blocks.
+We use <SwmToken path="HotelManagementSystem/Modules/clsBlowfish.cls" pos="361:3:3" line-data="        Call GetWord(LeftWord, byteArray(), Offset)">`GetWord`</SwmToken> to pull out two 4-byte words from each block for encryption.

 ```apex
 Public Sub EncryptByte(byteArray() As Byte, Optional Key As String)